 - Create a separate simulation without shading losses (either by cloning the Design and setting the Keepout heights to zero, or creating a new Condition Set).

-- Download the hourly 8760 results from each of the simulations (shaded and unshaded)
+- Download the hourly CSV results from each of the simulations (shaded and unshaded)

-- Use the Comparison Spreadsheet (email email@example.com for access) to line up the results of the two simulations.
+- Use the Comparison Spreadsheet from our Sample Excel Model to line up the results of the two simulations.
 Use the Monthly chart to select a month, and spot-check the results against the shade patterns during those hours (see screenshot below).

 Screenshot of Comparison Spreadsheet showing hourly/monthly energy for two different simulations